 Almost all of the ecological focus in environmental impact assessments is on specific, listed individual species and communities.
-Species and ecological communities are listed using a complex scientific assessment based on internationally determined scientific criteria.
-After listing, a Conservation Advice is prepared for each listed species or community, and there is the option for the Minister to decide that a more comprehensive Recovery Plan is required.
+Species and ecological communities are listed using a complex scientific

-Currently, there are 719 Recovery Plans in place for species and 27 in place for ecological communities (of 1890 listed species and 84 listed communities)^{xiii}.
-There is no requirement to implement a Recovery Plan, or report on progress or the outcomes achieved.
-Plans that are made are generally not backed in by the necessary action to implement them.
+Currently, there are 719 recovery plans in place for species and 27 in place for ecological communities (of 1,890 listed species and 84 listed communities).
+There is no requirement to implement a recovery plan, or report on progress or the outcomes achieved.
+Plans that are made are generally not backed by the necessary action to implement them.
 The way the EPBC Act currently operates implies that the goal is to list a species and prepare a plan, rather than achieve environmental outcomes.
-Under these arrangements it is not surprising that the list of threatened species and communities has increased over time, and there have been very few species that have recovered to the point that they can be removed from the list
+Under these arrangements it is not surprising that the list of threatened species and communities has increased over time and there have been very few species that have recovered to the point that they can be removed from the list.

 Cumulative impacts on and threats to the environment are often not well managed under the current settings.
 Assessment and approval decisions are largely made on a project-by-project basis, with the assessment of impacts largely done in isolation of other current or anticipated projects.
-This approach under-estimates the broad-scale cumulative impacts that development can have on a species, ecosystem or region.
-While each individual development may have minimal impact on the national environment, their combined impact can result in significant long-term damage.
+This approach underestimates the broadscale cumulative impacts that development can have on a species, ecosystem or region.
+Each individual development may have minimal impact on the national environment, but their combined impact can result in significant long-term damage.

-Submissions to the Review have further pointed to the missed opportunity to incorporate Indigenous knowledge, including holistic land management practices, to protect the environment^{xiv}.
-As stated by the Central Land Council^{xv} in their submission the knowledge and understanding held by Indigenous peoples, accrued over tens of thousands of years, provides rich expertise that should be more appropriately valued and engaged in protecting and managing Australia's environment.
-While the objects of the Act include an intent to recognise the role of Indigenous people and promote the use of traditional knowledge, in practice this rarely occurs (see Chapter 2).
+Submissions to the Review have further pointed to the missed opportunity to incorporate Indigenous knowledge, including holistic land management practices, to protect the environment.
+In its submission to the Review, the Central Land Council state:

+'The knowledge and understanding held by Indigenous peoples, accrued over tens of thousands of years, provides rich expertise that should be more appropriately valued and engaged in protecting and managing Australia's environment'.

+Although the objects of the EPBC Act include an intent to recognise the role of Indigenous people and promote the use of traditional knowledge, in practice this rarely occurs (see Chapter 2).